mbarcia/pipelineframework/docs/PUBLISHING.md

 **Sonatype Authentication Errors**:
 - Verify your credentials in settings.xml
 - Ensure you're using encrypted passwords in public repositories
-- Check that your OSSRH account has permissions for the group ID
+- Check that your Central account has permissions for the group ID

-**Nexus Staging Errors**:
+**Sonatype Central Publishing Errors**:
-- Review Sonatype OSSRH logs
+- Review Sonatype Central logs in the GitHub Actions workflow
 - Ensure all required artifacts (JARs, sources, javadoc, signatures) are present
 - Check that artifacts meet Maven Central requirements